Details on the Air Force Academy Cadet Chapel renovation project

 All artifacts inside the chapel will be moved to storage.

-“All the aluminium comes off the outside of the building.
-So, essentially what’s going to be left of the chapel on the upper level, is just the structural system for the spires,” Boyle said.
+“All the aluminum comes off the outside of the building,” Boyle said.
+“So essentially what’s going to be left of the chapel on the upper level, is just the structural system for the spires.”

 The Cadet Chapel will close its doors on September 4.